SampleUserD/DSLanguage.Framework/README.md

 1. Go to folder with your project
 2. Open terminal in this directory
 3. You need to download typescript.
 Just type `npm i typescript` to terminal
-4. After downloading, type `tsc --build .` to terminal
+4. After downloading, type `npm i ds-language-framework --save-dev`
-5. You get directory `./compiled` where are JS-version of this package
-6. You're ready!
-Enjoy! :heart:
+5. You're ready!
+Enjoy!

 ___